EASYGO-ITN/Deliverable_4_2/_sources/issues_and_safety.md

 Analyzing the potential danger posed by earthquakes is not a trivial task.
 It is important to distinguish between hazard and risk.
 Hazard relates to the intrinsic natural occurrence of earthquakes and the resulting ground motion, whereas risk is the danger the hazard poses to life and property {cite}`stein2009introduction`.
 It is often said that "earthquakes do not kill people, but buildings do".
 For this reason, it is critical to quantify the potential for an earthquake to occur at particular geological sites due to fluid injection and study the risk it may pose.

-If you would like to learn about the destructive geothermal-induced 2017 Pohang Earthquake, you can check out the following articles by [Shapiro et al.,(2021)](https://www.nature.com/articles/s41467-021-26679-w) or [Grigoli et al., (2018)](https://www.science.org/doi/10.1126/science.aat2010).
+If you would like to learn about the destructive geothermal-induced 2017 Pohang Earthquake, you can check out the following articles by {cite:t}`Shapiro2021` or {cite:t}`Grigoli2018`.
 `````

 <div class="alert alert-block alert-info">